alvarocaboUPM/Betunfair/README.md

-# Betunfair
+# BetUnfair

-Betunfair is a marketplace where users can place bets against each other,rather than against a bookmaker
+BetUnfair is a marketplace where users can place bets against each other,rather than against a bookmaker

 ## Dev Setup